Cascade-Owl/Real-Time-Currency-Exchange-Dashboard/README.md

-# Real Time Currency Exchange Dashboard
+# Real-Time Currency Exchange Dashboard

 This project visualizes real-time currency exchange rates for USD to PHP and USD to EUR using data from a currency exchange API.
-The dashboard updates dynamically, providing a clear representation of currency trends over time.
+The dashboard updates dynamically, providing a representation of currency trends over time.

 ## Features